The Kids Rob a Train: Reception

 Pilot Viruet of The A.V.
 Club gave the episode a B+, saying “The Kids Rob a Train” lays out everything right there in the title.
 But it’s still a surprisingly tense episode, even though the children are never in any real danger.
 It reminds me of “Fort Night,” the great Halloween episode with crazy Millie.
 The kids were never going to die that night, and they’re not going to get hurt trying to jump back onto the train.
 But Bob’s Burgers manages to create suspense in both episodes while still being very, very funny."
 Robert Ham of Paste gave the episode an 8.3 out of 10, saying "Shame that the episode didn’t just stick with the adults as the whole train robbery bit with the kids wasn’t all that exciting.
 The three gang up with Regular-Sized Rudy who is stuck in the juice caboose while his dad is on a date to liberate the bars of chocolate from the front of the train.
 It’s a deeply silly idea and seemed, as ever, just an excuse for the kids to toss off as many weird asides as they could.
 Though a success in that regard, I probably laughed less at this episode than any of the 14 that preceded it.
 A better batting average than most sitcoms, to be sure, but a slight disappointment for one of TV’s finest half-hours."
-The reviewer perhaps forgot that sugar makes up 80%+ of a kids social and recreational life and that chocolate make up 80%+ of the sugar intake.
-This episode was a kids ‘Great Train Robbery’.

 The episode received a 1.0 rating and was watched by a total of 2.26 million people.
 This made it the fourth most watched show on Animation Domination that night, losing to American Dad!, The Simpsons, and Family Guy with 4.17 million.